webgptorg/promptbook/README.md

 ### Executor

-Executor is a simple async function that takes INPUT  PARAMETERs and returns OUTPUT PARAMETERs _(along with all intermediate parameters and INPUT  PARAMETERs = it extends input object)_.
+Executor is a simple async function that takes **input parameters** and returns **output parameters**.

-Executor is made by combining execution tools and promptbook library.
+It is constructed by combining execution tools and promptbook to execute together.
-It can be done in two ways:

--   From `PromptbookLibrary.getExecutor` method
--   `createPromptbookExecutor` utility function

 ### 🃏 Jokers